-The Mapping allows us to identify the different villages that are included in our investigation.
+The Map allows to identify the different villages that are included in our investigation.
 Being under continuous and constant updates, it is subject to changes, corrections and additions.

 The institution absorbed the Istituto Vittorio Emanuele III per il bonificamento della Sicilia, as demanded by legal provision, and acquired its property rights as well as all active and passive juridical relations.

 The framework seeking for the development of self-sufficient properties endowed with homesteads, considered also and included dispositions for the construction of rural villages (borgo rurale) that could attract farmers’ families in areas that, although fertile or rendered so by reclamation work, remained not favourable due to long distances from urban centres or existing house aggregations and, therefore, inadequate to provide most basic services.

 The rural villages were conceived as small towns but in a modern architectural version, as equipped with main services (school, church, post office, drinking trough, carabinieri station, etc.).
 Emerging between the end of 1939 and 1940, were: